 - Look at the sand on the beach and the water in the streams, you’re obcerving the water and rock cycles, talk about them

-- Toys such as magnet sets, circuits and robot kits are all kindergarten science starters.
+- Toys such as magnet sets, circuits and robot kits are all kindergarten science starters or homeschool resources.
 Remember girls are just as good at science as boys.

 Go online and search.
 You will find endless Facebook groups and websites, like this one, where people share support.
 If you haven’t yet found your local tribe, a virtual one is super helpful.
 Both is ideal.